Ron Jones is the 11Alive News anchor for 5, 6, and 11pm.

 After being inspired and mentored by KPIX reporter Sherri Hu, he left law enforcement and was offered his first television news reporter job with CBS affiliate WDBJ in Roanoke, Virginia.
 While there, he was quickly promoted to weekend news anchor and reporter.
 In 1996, his television talents then brought him back to his Northern California roots where he worked as the weekend anchor for seven years for KCRA.
 During his tenure at KCRA, he covered everything from crime to education in the central valley.
 In 2001, Ron temporarily left the news business to take care of his ailing parents.

 Ron returned to the Bay Area in 2003 to join the KPIX family in San Francisco as he co-anchored for the weekend morning show.

 In 2004, Ron joined CBS13, where he later worked as the morning anchor and reporter.
-He is now part of the 11Alive news family as the 'Up Late' anchor and visual storyteller.
+He is now part of the 11Alive news family as the anchor for 5, 6, and 11pm newscasts.